 Today, doctors use newer antibiotics, or a combination of antibiotics, in order to treat staph infections.
 One of these is vancomycin, which is a much stronger and more toxic antibiotic.
 Although vancomycin is effective in helping those who suffer severe staph infections, it is likely that the bacteria will evolve once again and become resistant to it.
 A few cases have already been recorded in which bacteria did not respond to vancomycin.1

-You can lower your risk by using common-sense precautions.
+You can lower your risk of getting a staph infection by using common-sense precautions.

 - Wash your hands and use hand sanitizer.